credativ/pg_backup_ctl-plus/resources/reference/source/commandref.rst

   If the argument to UNPIN is a number, prefix by the ``+`` literal, then UNPIN treats this number as the number of basebackups to unpin.
-It will travers the list of basebackups down in ascending order, whereas the list is sorted by creation date, oldest first.
+It will travers the list of basebackups down in ascending order, whereas the list is sorted by creation date, newest first.
   It will stop, if ``COUNT`` number of basebackups are unpinned.
   ``UNPIN`` will stop, as soon as the end of list is reached.